BiggestLittleFC/biggestlittlefc.github.io/hotel.md

   Or, you can park in the front entrance, and leave it up to the valet parking and bellmen to move your car and luggage.
 Last we checked, there was no official fee for this service, but tips are expected.

 Can I pre-pay for my room?
 : Yes, just call the hotel with your confirmation number.
+You'll need to get a form from them, and fax in a copy of your credit card and the completed form.

 </div>